 So how does a tooth get infected?
 Tooth decay weakens the enamel and causes a hole in the protective barrier called a cavity.
 If the cavity is left untreated, the bacteria that caused the cavity will continue to eat its way through the tooth.

 If the bacteria makes it to the pulp, it can get into the bloodstream through the vessels located there.
-The pulp provides the bacteria a good food and oxygen supply, allowing it to spread.
+The pulp provides the bacteria with a good food and oxygen supply, allowing it to spread.
 Your body’s immune system will try to fight the bacteria with white blood cells.
 If it doesn’t win, the tooth becomes infected.
 Most of the time, the tooth does become infected.

 Can a Tooth Infection Affect Your Whole Body?